adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 The people who caused the attack lose all the money they attacked with.
 The defenders all earn twice as much money as they used to defend with.
 Even a whale can't afford to do this attack many times, and we quickly recover after each attack with an honest oracle.

-# How does æternity compare to ...? #
+# How does æternity compare with..? #

 * Ethereum is a Turing complete *stateful* smart contract system.
 It allows applications like subcurrencies, domain name servers, and card game gambling.
 * Cosmos is a way to move coins from one blockchain to another.